betsee/betse/README.md

 [Miniconda](http://conda.pydata.org/miniconda.html) Python distribution *and* [Babun](http://babun.github.io) POSIX compatibility layer under 64-bit Windows:

-.
-Download and install **Babun**, an open-source Cygwin convenience wrapper complete with `pact`, a CLI-based package manager for Windows.
+1. Download and install **Babun**, an open-source Cygwin convenience wrapper complete with `pact`, a CLI-based package manager for Windows.
 Due to unreconcilable flaws in Windows' non-POSIX-compatible process model, Cygwin and hence Babun is incompatible with all Windows applications on the [Big List of Dodgy Apps (BLODA)](https://cygwin.com/faq/faq.html#faq.using.bloda).
    Unfortunately, this includes most antivirus software.
 If Babun begins behaving erratically, consider temporarily disabling such software for the duration of Babun usage.
 (This is the fault of neither Babun nor Cygwin!)
-.
-Download and install the 64-bit Python 3 Windows version of **Miniconda**.
+1. Download and install the 64-bit Python 3 Windows version of **Miniconda**.
    (See the "Wine" subsection below for further details.)
-.
-Open a terminal window.
+1. Double click the desktop shortcut `babun` to open a new terminal window.
+1. Prioritize Miniconda- over Babun-installed Python packages.
+By default, Babun prioritizes Babun- over Miniconda-installed Python packages.
+Since Babun packages only a subset of the dependencies required by `betse`, Miniconda's `conda` rather than Babun's `pact` package manager must be used to install such dependencies.
+To permit this, modify the `${PATH}` global exported at Babun startup by editing the `.zshrc` file in your home directory as follows:

+        # Alter this...
+        export PATH=$HOME/bin:/usr/local/bin:$PATH

+        # ...to this.
+        export MINICONDA_PATH="/cygdrive/c/Miniconda3"
+        export PATH="${MINICONDA_HOME}:${MINICONDA_HOME}/Scripts:${HOME}/bin:${PATH}"

+1. Apply such changes to the current shell session.

+        >>> source ~/.zshrc

-.
-Install Python dependencies via `conda`, Miniconda's package manager:
+1. Install Python dependencies via `conda`, Miniconda's package manager:

         >>> conda install numpy matplotlib pyside pywin32 scipy

 ##### Wine